-ALL CANDIDATES SHOULD PROVIDE THE FOLLOWING INFORMATION (FAQ 11)
+ALL CANDIDATES SHOULD PROVIDE THE FOLLOWING SUPPORTING MATERIALS (FAQ 12)

 A maximum of 20 digital images, in JPEG format.
 These images should be no less than 300 dpi and be at least 1000×1000 pixels in size.
-The image files must be of a suitable quality for reproduction and projection and each image must be given a unique file name.
+The image files must be of a suitable quality for reproduction and projection.
+For each image, please specify the following: a unique file name, a title, one line description, a photographer and a copyright holder.
 The images should include at least one exterior view of the museum and general views of the galleries and activities.
 We do not require images of individual items.

 Please note that these images will be used by the EMF in a number of ways, including publication of a selection in the annual candidates’ brochure.
 The images must be of a good quality, free of copyright and available for use in the Annual EMYA publications and on the EMF web site.

-Any other digital material which you may wish to send to us separately.
+Any other digital material that you may wish to send to us separately.
 This could include electronic versions of the Museum’s leaflets, brochures or catalogues and a small selection of relevant press cuttings.

 Please note: All paper and electronic material will be retained in the EMF Archive after the judging has taken place.
 The archive is held at the Museu de Portimão in Portugal.